chandan200209/chandan200209/README.md

-<center><strong><h3>### Hi there 👋, I'm CHANDAN RAMTEKE</h3></strong></center>
+<center><strong><h3>Hi there 👋, I'm CHANDAN RAMTEKE</h3></strong></center>
 <br>
 As an enthusiastic and curious explorer, I've learned many skills and diversified my knowledge in various fields.
-I am an undergraduate student of Bachelor of Technology in Computer Science learning and implementing various languages and technologies including front-end, back-end, Python, C++ and AI. <br>
+I am an undergraduate student of Bachelor of Technology in Computer Science learning and implementing various languages and technologies including front-end, back-end, Python, C++, and AI. <br>
 Actively seeking internship opportunities and curious to collaborate.<br>
 I like to learn about Figma, Canva, and Adobe Photoshop.
 I was Graphic Designer Lead in Meta Developer Circle, MIT (during my sophomore year).
 This gave me a magnificent opportunity to work in cooperation with other colleagues on various projects. <br>
 Apart from this, I explored stock marketing and psychology.
-In my free time, I will be fond of novels and informative books.
+I will be fond of novels and informative books in my free time.
 I like to work in an organized and schematic way.<br>
 If you're seeking a versatile tech enthusiast with management skills and interests in various topics, let's make a passionate team.<br>
-Your help and guidance are always appreciated.
+I would appreciate your help and guidance.
 Let's achieve and explore together!
 <!--
 **chandan200209/chandan200209** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.